-Faculty will demonstrate continuous professional development that will support the program and institution's mission to include:
+Faculty will demonstrate continuous professional development that will support the DPT Program and institution's mission to include:

-- 1. Maintenance of contemporary expertise in assigned teaching areas to ensure relevant current curricular content and applicable pedagogy and andragogy. - 2.
+- 1. Maintenance of contemporary expertise in assigned teaching areas to ensure relevant current curricular content and applicable pedagogy. - 2.
 Advancement of scholarship through contributions to the existing body of knowledge in physical therapy. - 3.
-Service to the institution, program, profession, and surrounding community.
+Service to the institution, DPT Program, profession, and surrounding community.